Drôme: Geography

 Drôme lies within the region of Auvergne-Rhône-Alpes.
 Drôme is bordered by Ardèche to the west, Isère to the north and east, Hautes-Alpes to the east, Alpes-de-Haute-Provence to the southeast and Vaucluse to the south.
 The northwestern tip of the department is only 3 miles (5 km) from the Loire border.

 The boundaries of the department have changed several times with the incorporation of the Comtat Venaissin in 1792 and the creation of the Vaucluse department in 1793.
 Drôme surrounds an exclave of the Vaucluse department, the Canton of Valréas (Enclave des Papes).

 The commune of Montfroc forms a small salient which was surrounded by the department of Alpes-de-Haute-Provence, which is similar to the small salients of Newmarket in Suffolk, Dieveniškės in Lithuania, Bogatynia in Poland, West Bengal and Sikkim in India, and the Wakhan Corridor in Afghanistan.
 It also the pene-exclave of the department.

-The department contains 363 communes.
-The smallest commune in France, Rochefourchat, with a population only of one person, is in Drôme.
+The department contains 362 communes.
+The smallest commune in France, Rochefourchat, with a population only of two persons, is in Drôme.